Hammarberg/c2/README.md

 ```
 ### String input
 As input is handled in c2 variables, strings are valid expressions.
-### Indexed input
+### Enum input
-A macro input can be indexed much like a zero based C enum by declaring the input with a comma separated list with literals within square brackets.
-An input have to match one of the literals specified and the variable will hold the ordinal value.
+A macro input can be an enum much like a zero based C enum by declaring the input with a comma separated list with literals within square brackets.
+An input have to match one of the enum strings specified and the variable will hold the ordinal value.

 Syntax:
 ```